budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 (In no particular order)

-- Fancy tooltips that help you better identify what modules do at a glance
+- Fancy tooltips and icons that help you better identify what modules do at a glance
 - Aquatic modules
 - Docs and mini demo videos of using different modules
 - Tie-ins with other mods (Better Blade Runners?
 Exosuit?
 Refined Power?)